dualmoon/dorfbot-youtube/README.md

-# hubot-youtube
+# dorfbot-youtube

-A hubot script for searching YouTube
+A hubot script for searching YouTube, forked from the default hubot-youtube package

 See [`src/youtube.coffee`](src/youtube.coffee) for full documentation.